carlospsvieira/inventory-system/README.md

 ## Intro

-This system creates purchase orders connected to the inventory, which allows the company to have control over orders, product counts (in and out), suppliers, prices, and more.
+This system creates purchase orders connected to the inventory that allows the company to have control over orders, product counts (in and out), suppliers, prices, and more.
 It is convenient and avoids stock miscounting while keeping track of all transactions.

 ## Prerequisites